-To open the Panner, click grid icon in the track header mixer panel.
+To open the Panner, click grid icon in the track header when Audio Mixer mode is active.
 This button is grayed if there is no clip on the track at the scrubber position.
 The sound source is denoted by a blue spot on a two-dimensional grid.
 The listener is situated in the center, facing forward.

-Positioning the clip audio using the Panner in Dialog mode.
+Positioning the clip audio using the Panner in Dialog Mode.
 Note that the icons for the front corner speakers are translucent, indicating that they are not used in this mode.
 As adjusted here, the audio for the track will be heard coming from the right.